coffeeplanter/SolarSystem/README.md

-# MyCV
+# SolarSystem
-Ths is an Android application showing my key skills in this kind of development.
+Ths is an Android application showing planets of our Solar System in RecyclerView with CardView items.